All resources

 Use Named Ranges

-Named ranges in Google Sheets simplify your formulas and enhance readability by assigning descriptive names to specific cell ranges.
-Instead of referencing cell coordinates directly, you use a meaningful name, making your formulas easier to understand and manage.
+Named ranges in Google Sheets make formulas easier to read and manage by replacing cell references with descriptive names.
 For example, if you have a range of cells for employee hours A1:A10, you can name it EmployeeHours.
 Then, instead of =SUM(A1:A10), you use =SUM(EmployeeHours).
-This approach reduces errors and makes your spreadsheets more user-friendly and maintainable, especially when working with complex conditional logic or large datasets.
+This improves clarity, reduces errors, and is especially helpful when working with complex logic or large datasets.

 Validate Formulas